Waccamaw Regional Council of Governments

 ***PUBLIC COMMENT NOTICE**

-Waccamaw Regional Council of Governments (WRCOG) will consider amendments to the rural 2015-2031 Transportation Improvement Program (TIP).
-The WRCOG’s TIP is a program that identifies and prioritizes transportation projects for funding within the rural areas of Georgetown, Horry, and the entire Williamsburg counties.
-The TIP will encompass fiscal years 2015 through 2031.
-Please click the link to view the notice in its entirety.
-NOTICE FOR PUBLIC COMMENT
+Waccamaw Regional Council of Governments (WRCOG) will consider public comment for the rural 2040 Long Range Transportation Plan (LRTP) update.
+WRCOG’s LRTP is a plan that identifies and prioritizes future transportation projects for federal funding within the rural areas of Georgetown and Horry counties and the entire Williamsburg county.

 WRCOG fully complies with Title VI of the Civil Rights Act of 1964 and related statutes and regulations in all programs and activities.
 For more information or to obtain a Title VI Complaint Form, please visit our Title VI page or call 843.546.8502.